 Heads of Laboratories

 Dr. Nurse is a fellow of The Royal Society of the UK and a foreign associate of the U.S. National Academy of Sciences.
-He received The Royal Society’s Royal and Copley Medals and the Legion d’Honneur in 2002, the Lasker Award in 1998, and the Nobel Prize in Physiology or Medicine in 2001.
+He received The Royal Society’s Royal and Copley medals and the Legion d’Honneur in 2002, the Lasker Award in 1998, and the Nobel Prize in Physiology or Medicine in 2001.
 In 1999 he was honored with knighthood in Great Britain for services in cancer research and cell biology and since 2000 has been a member of the UK Council for Science and Technology advising the prime minister.
 He is presently the 60th president of The Royal Society.